sagnik938/DrowsyDriverDetection/README.md

 # DrowsyDriverDetection

-Final Year project based on Deep Learning models and SVM to detect drowsiness  in heavy and light vehicle drivers
+Final Year project based on Deep Learning models and SVM to detect drowsiness  in heavy and light vehicle drivers.
+For more details read detailed project report.

 <h2><li>Dependencies</h2>
 <ul>python 3.8 or above</ul>